capn-damo/GURM/README.md

 # GURM
 **GIMP Unified Resource Manager**

-A GIMP plug-in script to manage installed resources:
+A GIMP plug-in script to manage installed resources - just load what is needed:

 * Brushes
 * Dynamics